alterNERDtive/VaultHunters-tweaks/README.md

 * Added research requirements for AE2 Things, AE 2 WTLib, Applied Botanics, Applied Mekanistics; if you do not run these mods, it shouldn’t have any effect.
+* Lowered Big Backpack cost to 2 to bring it in line with small backpacks.

 ### Scavenger Vaults